Graduate Bulletin Homepage |College of Nanoscale Science and Engineering | Nanoscale Sciences Program Leading to the Master of Science Degree

-Nanoscale Science Program Leading to the Master of Science Degree
+Nanoscale Sciences Program Leading to the Master of Science Degree

 The M.S. degree programs provide a solid foundation in the emerging interdisciplinary fields of Nanoscale Science and Nanoscale Engineering in preparation for entry into the workforce or for further graduate study and research leading to a doctoral degree.
-Selected M.S. science and engineering tracks pertain to the nanoelectronic, optoelectronic, optical, nanosystems, energy, and nanobiological fields.
+Selected M.S. science and engineering tracks pertain to the nanoelectronic, optoelectronic, optical, nanosystems, energy, and nanobiological fields.1.
+NNSE coursework (18 credits): Six credits as advised relevant to a CNSE

 Students accepted into one of the CNSE M.S. degree programs are required to construct a preliminary program of graduate study with the assistance of their academic advisor at the completion of the first year of study.

-Requirements of the M.S. in Nanoscale Science (30 credits)
+Requirements of the M.S. in Nanoscale Sciences (30 credits)

-- Completion of courses from the "Foundations of Nanotechnology" course sequence (9 credits)
+2. Completion of courses from the "Foundations of Nanotechnology" course

 Foundations of Nanotechnology Course Sequence